microsoft/WindowsProtocolTestSuites/README.md

 After the build succeeds, the MSI file of each test suite should be generated in the folder *WindowsProtocolTestSuite\drop\TestSuites\\[TestSuiteName]\deploy\.*
 Take SMB test suite as an example, **MS-SMB-TestSuite-ServerEP.msi** should be generated in the folder *WindowsProtocolTestSuite\drop\TestSuites\MS-SMB\deploy\.*

+## Upgrade from an older version

+You can download and install the latest msi of test suites, Protocol Test Manager and Protocol Test Framework to upgrade them to the latest version.
+Or uninstall the old version and then install the new one.

 ## Run
 After the build succeeds, you could set up the test environment and install/configure/run the test suite according to its **User Guide**.
 Each test suite has its own **User Guide** in the **WindowsProtocolTestSuites\TestSuites\\[TestSuiteName]\docs** folder.